 Dorking Club

 The Dorking Breed is one of the oldest British Breeds.
-There are around 100 members of the Club which are kept in touch with each other by three Newsletters a year, five Regional Shows and the Club Show at the National Championships at Telford in November or December annually, plus a triennial survey of numbers of the various colours.
+There are around 100 members of the Club which are kept in touch with each other by three Newsletters a year, five Regional Shows and the Club Show at the National Championships in autumn or winter annually, plus an survey of numbers of the various colours.

 See below for membership details and some show results on the Standards page.